 -

 Consider a course that will develop your critical reasoning and attention to detail.
 These are critical skills for lawyers; fields such as Classics, Linguistics, and Mathematics, demand more critical reasoning and attention to detail than others.
-Additionally, all liberal arts curricula are designed to foster these traits.
+Additionally, all liberal arts curricula or extracurricular spike are designed to foster these traits.
 Gravitate towards schools and programs that prioritize these skills.

 -